This article deals with Jesus’ early ministry.

-John Davis gives a succinct history of Jesus’ ministry in the fourth edition of The Dictionary of the Bible: “The news came that John the Baptist had been cast into prison by Herod Antipas.
+John Davis gives a succinct history of Jesus’ ministry in his fourth edition (1934) of The Dictionary of the Bible: “The news came that John the Baptist had been cast into prison by Herod Antipas.
 The work of the herald was over.
 The old Jewish church had been sufficiently called to repentance and reformation, and she had refused to listen.
 Jesus began forthwith in Galilee to preach the kingdom of God, to announce the germinal principles and the new dispensation, and to gather the nucleus of the future church.
 The great Galilean ministry of Jesus lasted about sixteen months.
 He took for his center the busy mart of trade, Capernaum.
 In Galilee, he was in the midst of a population prevailingly Jewish, yet in a region removed from interference by the religious authorities of the nation.”

 Reading further, the ministry is laid out for us: “His evident purpose was to set forth the true, spiritual kingdom of God, and by mighty works convince men of his authority and the character of the kingdom.
 He asked for faith in himself.
 He unveiled the real character of God and his requirements for men.
 He did not apply to himself the name Messiah, for carnal minds would have too easily misunderstood it.
 He generally called himself the Son of Man.”